 What Ingredients are in Eggplant Parmesan?

-My eggplant parmesan recipe uses simple, wholesome ingredients that create layers of flavor and texture.
+This authentic Italian eggplant parmigiana utilizes simple, wholesome ingredients and the best sauces for eggplant dishes to create layered flavor and texture.
 This classic Italian-American dish doesn’t require fancy components—just quality basics that transform humble eggplant into something delicious.

 As a Wisconsin dad who values farm-to-table cooking, I’ve refined this recipe to highlight locally-sourced ingredients whenever possible, making it both delicious and connected to our regional food heritage.